 - How do I install Let's Encrypt certificates?

-- I am not a technician: Who can set up Let's Encrypt for me?
+- I'm not a techie: who can set up Let's Encrypt for me?

 - What are the goals of Let's Encrypt?